kirinux/WeDoo-TDD-kata/README.md

 The main goal is to build a very easy to understand design and easily extendable, it's based on few uses cases and the design would change based on new input.

+**Notes**

+* I used numeric as id (long) but I think that String should be more readable, easy to handle and more human readable.
+* About distribution, Clock object should be added to simplify and stabilize test (and avoid trick with LocalDate)
+* Wallet design and respositories could be refined

 ****Main guidelines****

 * Full TDD (Outside-In development)